SampleEnvironment/SECoP/protocol/issues/036p Dynamic units.rst

 While this is a well-working approach for most situations, sometimes a 'changeable' unit is needed.

 This essential has 2 use cases:
-  1) a SEC-node may which to indicate a different unit (unit was changed directly on the front-panel on a lakeshore, or some other measuring device (keithley, leybold, ...))
+  1) a SEC-node may whish to indicate a different unit (unit was changed directly on the front-panel on e.g. a lakeshore, or some other measuring device (keithley, leybold, ...))

   2) an ECS may want to change the unit of an module (i.e. switch between °C and K on an oven or between mK and K on a :sup:`3`\ He or :sup:`3`\ He/:sup:`4`\ He dilution cryostat)